inkdropapp/gfm-alerts/README.md

 # gfm-blockquote-admonitions

-Inkdrop plugin to render admonitions in preview mode based on [GitHub beta blockquote-based admonitions](https://github.com/orgs/community/discussions/16925)
+Inkdrop plugin to render [GitHub beta blockquote-based admonitions](https://github.com/orgs/community/discussions/16925) in preview mode.

 ## Usage

-You can use admonitions in your Markdown documents by using the following syntax:
+You can use admonitions in your notes by using the following syntax:

 ```markdown
 > [!NOTE]